MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-troubleshoot.md

 Connect to your source appliance and try the following steps to ensure that your migration is smooth.

-1. Get the VM Id in error info.
+1. Get the VM ID in error info.

     ```powershell
     $VmId= '146a690f-2e88-4c54-a662-c4e7da70b5e9'